 The capital city of Idaho, Boise has experienced rapid growth over the last decade.
 The city has recently ranked high on many top lists, including Livability’s best downtowns.

 It puts on the second biggest Mardi Gras celebration in the country.
-If you don’t choose to live in this beautiful city, at least make a trip for Mardi Gras and get ready to catch some beads.
+As millennials, if you don’t choose to live in this beautiful city, at least make a trip for Mardi Gras and get ready to catch some beads.

 By choosing an up-and-coming city to plant your roots, you’ll be able to enjoy a much more comfortable lifestyle than you would in a city such as Washington, D.C., New York, or Seattle.